Home / Tax-Deferred Investment: What It Is, Account Types, Pros & Cons

 Individual Retirement Accounts (IRAs)

-A traditional IRA lets you set money aside before taxes are taken out.
-That means you can lower your taxable income now and let your savings grow over time without paying taxes each year on the earnings.
+A traditional IRA lets you set money aside on a pre-tax basis.
+This means you can lower your taxable income now and let your savings grow without paying yearly taxes on the earnings.

 You don’t need to have a certain type of job or work for a specific employer to open one.
 As long as you have earned income, you can usually contribute.